sapegin/grim-wrapper/Readme.md

 [![Washing your code.
 A book on clean code for frontend developers](https://sapegin.me/images/washing-code-github.jpg)](https://sapegin.me/book/)

+## Features

+- Very small, no dependencies.
+- Works in most popular programming languages, Markdown, and plain text.
+- Supports Markdown lists and JavaDoc/JSDoc/XMLDoc tags.
+- Limited scope to a single paragraph (part of a comment separated by empty lines).
+- Almost zero config: the only option is maximum line length.

 ## Getting started

 1. Install Grim Wrapper from npm: